i4mi/midata.js/README.md

 The following steps will show you how to install and use the midata.js lib in your custom ionic 2 project.

 1. Register your application in the midata developer backend (see https://test.midata.coop/#/developer/guide).

+   **Important:** Use `http://localhost/callback` as redirect URI.

-2. Create your ionic 2 project (skip this step if you've already created one).
+2. Create your ionic 2 project `ionic start %YOUR_PROJECTNAME blank --v2` (skip this step if you've already created one).

 2. Install the library